 - Other Documents – Complete any additional application materials that may be required by your department.
 This may include writing samples, research papers, art slides, audition tapes, interviews, etc. For specific requirements, contact your graduate department of interest.

-Upon official notification of admission to the university all international applicants must provide the following information to firstname.lastname@example.org:
+Upon official notification of admission to the university all international applicants will receive further instructions from our International Student and Scholars Office (ISSS) instructing them how to submit the following information.

 - Personal - official bank statements or proof of liquidated assets.

-- Sponsor - completed and signed GS Form I-2 Affidavit of Support with supporting documentation, such as official bank statements or proof of liquidated assets.
+- Sponsor - completed and signed Affidavit of Support with supporting documentation, such as official bank statements or proof of liquidated assets.
 If proof of income is being used the sponsor must submit copies of tax returns or letter of employement with stated salary or annual income.